Deterministic randomness extraction for quantum random number generation with partial trust: Operator inequalities from dual solutions to the guessing probability

-This theorem, whose proof we defer to Appendix~\ref{app: proof of ancilla operator inequality}, will allow us, in the following two sections, to apply the extractors considered in \cite{Foreman_2025} to our prepare-and-measure scenario and to derive a spot-checking randomness generation protocol that uses them.
+In the following section, we use Thm.~\ref{thm: ancilla operator inequality} to apply the extractors considered in \cite{Foreman_2025} to our prepare-and-measure Setts.~\ref{set:untrusted_prep}-\ref{set:SDI}.
+In the section after that, focusing specifically on Sett.~\ref{set:SDI}, we derive a spot-checking randomness generation protocol that uses these extractors.